lambdaclass/cairo-vm-py/README.md

 ## 🌞 Related Projects

-- [cairo-rs](https://github.com/lambdaclass/cairo-rs): A fast implementation of the Cairo VM in Rust.
+- [cairo-vm](https://github.com/lambdaclass/cairo-vm): A fast implementation of the Cairo VM in Rust.
-- [starknet_in_rust](https://github.com/lambdaclass/starknet_in_rust): implementation of Starknet in Rust, powered by the cairo-rs VM.
+- [starknet_in_rust](https://github.com/lambdaclass/starknet_in_rust): implementation of Starknet in Rust, powered by the cairo-vm.

 ## ⚖️ License